University of Virginia fraternities and sororities: Early 1900s: Residences, professional and women's fraternities

 In 1947, with the inauguration of Colgate Darden as president of the university, first-year students were prohibited from joining fraternities and sororities.
 This restriction was later eased to a one-semester prohibition, which is still in place today.
 During this time only 20 percent of students were members of the 24 fraternities on grounds.
 Darden was critical of the fraternities' behavior, arguing in a 1949 report to the Board of Visitors that the groups had failed to uphold the interests of the university community and to provide the leadership expected of them.
 Additionally, university leaders condemned the fraternities' treatment of their houses, which were extremely run down.
-Members would often solicit tens of thousands of dollars of donations from alumni to refurbish houses, only to see the improvements disappear within a few years.
+Members would often solicit tens of thousands of dollars in donations from alumni to refurbish houses, only to see the improvements disappear within a few years.
 Despite the administrators' concerns, this problem was not addressed until 1983, when the university created the Historic Renovation Corporation, or HRC.
-The HRC, which later became a subsidiary of the UVA Foundation, renovates and manages the properties of a number of fraternity and sorority houses.
+The HRC, which later became a subsidiary of the UVA Foundation, renovates and manages the properties of several fraternity and sorority houses.

 Late 1900s

 Easters

 The 1970s saw great upheaval as fraternities, whose membership had been waning, began to increase in size.
-In 1973, nearly 45 percent of freshman joined fraternities, the highest percentage in school history, and with this increased membership disruptive behavior increased on campus.
+In 1973, nearly 45 percent of freshmen joined fraternities, the highest percentage in school history, and with this increased membership, disruptive behavior increased on campus.
 In the 1970s the annual tradition of Easters' parties, which began in the 1800s as formal dances sponsored by the ribbon societies, had evolved into a weekend-long celebration where fraternities would flood Mad Bowl and the surrounding areas, creating huge mud pits for the event.
 By 1976, it was estimated that 15,000 people had come from up and down the East Coast to fill the Mad Bowl.
 Students washing off mud led to clogged drainage systems in the university, and entire dorms were flooded.
-Eventually the event became so unmanageable that, in 1982, the university terminated Easters.
+Eventually, the event became so unmanageable that, in 1982, the university terminated Easters.